The arts at trinity

-Trinity Guide to Art and Design: The artistic highlights of the church building and our arts collection have been documented in an online brochure called "Guide to Art and Architecture" which is set up as a self-guided tour which you can follow at your speed and convenience.
+Trinity Guide to Art and Design The artistic highlights of the church building and our arts collection have been documented in an online brochure called "Guide to Art and Architecture" which is set up as a self-guided tour which you can follow at your speed and convenience.
+The link is here.

-Trinity Stations of the Cross: In 2006 we recruited artists and crafters to create a new interpretation of the Stations of the Cross.
+Trinity Stations of the Cross In 2006 we recruited artists and crafters to create a new interpretation of the Stations of the Cross.
 This exhibit is installed occasionally at Trinity and sometimes travels to other churches.
-The online guide with artist's statements is coming soon.
+The online guide with artist's statements is here.

-We Believe: A Creative Look at the Nicene Creed.
-Another community art exhibit interpreted the Nicene Creed in a series of fifteen works by members of the church.
-The online guide with artist's statements is coming soon.
+We Believe: A Creative Look at the Nicene Creed Another community art exhibit interpreted the Nicene Creed in a series of fifteen works by members of the church.
+The online guide with artist's statements is here.